TheOdinProject/curriculum/foundations/html_css/css_foundations/intro_to_css.md

 ### Additional methods for adding CSS to HTML

-Now that we've learned some basic syntax, there are two additional methods to add CSS to HTML, along with the external method we learned earlier in this lesson.
+Now that we've learned some basic syntax, there are two additional methods to add CSS to HTML (on top of the external method we learned earlier in this lesson).

 #### Internal CSS